nprapps/elections18-general/README.md

 The app template is outfitted with a few ``fab`` utility functions that make pulling changes and updating your local data easy.

-To update the latest document, simply run:
+To update the latest document, run:

 ```
 fab text.update